IBM/ansible-for-i/README.md

 <b>Dependencies on IBM i node: </b>
 1. 5733SC1 Base and Option 1
 2. 5770DG1
-3. Python
+3. Python3
-4. python itoolkit
+4. python3-itoolkit
-5. python ibm_db
+5. python3-ibm_db

+Note:
-Note: 1) Use yum to install 3, 4, 5.
+1) Use yum to install 3, 4, 5.
 About how to install yum on IBM i, refer to examples/ibmi/playbooks/ibmi-install-yum.yml.
-2) Both python 2 and python 3 are supported.
-The python which is used by Ansible depends on value of  ansible_python_interpreter in the inventory file.
-For example, ansible_python_interpreter = "/QOpensys/pkgs/bin/python2" or ansible_python_interpreter = "/QOpensys/pkgs/bin/python3"

 <b>How to enable IBM i nodes? </b> <br>
 1. Install ansible server.
 For example, run "pip install ansible" on a supported platform.